flori/file-tail/README.md

 and the API documentation is generated.

-In the examples direcotry is a small example of tail and pager program that use this module.
+In the examples directory is a small example of tail and pager program that use this module.
 You also may want look at the end of examples/tail.rb for a little example.